MilliPress/MilliCache/README.md

 ## Clear Cache

-Please note that by default, MilliCache will expire (not delete) cache entries that have reached their lifetime (TTL).
+Please note that by default, MilliCache will expire (not delete) cache entries that’ve reached their lifetime (TTL).
 When a cache entry has expired, it will be regenerated in the background on the next request and an outdated copy will be served to the visitor.
 This way, the user will not notice any delay while the cache is regenerated.